lambda-feedback/chatGPT/app/docs/dev.md

 4. **feedback_prompt**:
    - This prompt guides the AI on how feedback should be given.
    - If left blank, only a binary correctness assessment is returned without detailed feedback.

+Note that an input of a variable called `answer` is also required.
+This can be any value.
+This is to ensure compatibility with LambdaFeedback.

 ### Example Input: